adamdjbrett/swiss/_posts/2017-08-16-su-policy-statements.md

 excerpt: "Selected Syracuse University policy statements to help facilitate TA Orientation small group Discussion."
 excerpt_separator: <!--more-->
 categories: website
-tag:
+tags:
   - TAOP
   - policy
   - syllabus
   - classroom
 comments: false
 author: adamdjbrett
 ---

 These are selected Syracuse University policy documents which might be useful in helping to facilitate leading TA orientation small groups.
 <!--more-->
 This list is not exhaustive and was for an exercise in 2017.
 Please discuss SU policy with your department and [Syracuse University  Governance, Ethics, Integrity, and Legal Compliance](supolicies.syr.edu).